tcha-tcho/interphone/README.md

      hosts: "*"
     //Your 'Server' that will receive a call ,serverUrl: ""
-    //Hey this cookies/storage are secret
+    //Hey!
+This cookies/storage are secret
     ,lock_keys: []
     //You know what?
-Just me will talk!
+Lets me speak alone!
     ,closed: false
     //"http://onlyme.com" will receive messages - default is all listeners ,target: "*"
-    //Huston we have a connection
+    //Huston, we have a connection
     ,on_ready: function(this_phone){}
     //Every time you request a info or someone set a new Data.
 Here you will know ,on_data: function(key,val,type){}
-    //Some one is calling you
+    //Some one is calling you!
     ,on_msg: function(){obj}
   })
 ```

+### `Please, take a look into /test for further samples and usage`

 ## Features